 Wear out a fork?
 Lose a screw?
 Decide to add the oddly expensive crampon attachment?
 Whatever you're into, we will try to help.
 Find our growing list of parts for Plum bindings below:

-Crampon Attachments Old (x2) - The metal crampon receptor brackets that slip under race 135/145/165/185 toe pieces and screw in.
+Crampon Attachments - Old (x2) - The metal crampon receptor brackets that slip under race 135/145/165/185 toe pieces and screw in.
 Comes with the necessary screws.
+This older version of the Plum crampon attachment system will accept Dynafit-style ski crampons, and not modern Plum ski crampons.

 Titanium Forks (x2) - Shed a few grams from a Plum Race 145-185 or replace notched forks on a Race 135.